-The appeal subcommittee of the Grievance Review Board will inform the complainant and the respondent parties of the decision responding to the appeal, and any recommendations within seven (7) business days of the conclusion of the deliberative process.
+The appeal subcommittee of the Grievance Review Board will inform the complainant and the respondent parties of the decision responding to the appeal, and any recommendations within a reasonable timeframe to conduct and conclude their deliberative process.
 This notification will be provided to both the complainant and the respondent parties simultaneously in writing.
 The decision of the Grievance Review Board will be final.